MalloryLeeWong/github-topic-explorer/README.md

 ## Welcome to the GitHub Topic Explorer!

 The GitHub Topic Explorer is a web application where you can search for and discover GitHub topics.
 Search for a term using the search bar and view a list of related topics and the number of stargazers for each of those related topics.
 You can also click on the name of a related topic to see related topics for that topic.
+By default the page displays results for the topic 'react'.

 ## Technologies used